-- Linking with the 'Better Council' efficiency programme we will develop more efficient methods of service delivery focusing on outcomes and needs of patients and service users. - Developing models of service and ways of working that support people to live longer in their own homes and communities, with less reliance on hospital and residential care. - Continue our programme of reducing delayed discharges. - Developing service models which are focussed on prevention and early intervention promoting community based support over residential settings.
+- Linking with the 'Better Council' efficiency programme we will develop more efficient methods of service delivery focusing on outcomes and needs of patients and service users. - Developing models of service and ways of working that support people to live longer in their own homes and communities, with less reliance on hospital and residential care.

+- Continue our programme of reducing delayed discharges. - Developing service models which are focussed on prevention and early intervention promoting community based support over residential settings. - Developing community capacity, recognising that some of the best solutions to our challenges come from those at a local level involved in providing care and support.

-Service reviews prioritised for the next two years reflect the national policy direction to shift the balance of care and promote independent living and person centred care.
+Service reviews prioritised for the next two years reflect the national policy direction to shift resources and the balance of care and promote independent living and person centred care.
 This will ensure that service users can live as independently as possible in their own homes and communities for as long as possible.
 Key areas proposed include reviewing:

-- The approach to the way we deliver and commission care at home services to ensure that services provided are modern, flexible and efficient. - Care home provision in light of the changing needs of current residents and the local population with increased demand for specialist nursing and dementia placements. - Occupational Therapy services and provision of equipment and adaptations. - Self Directed Support. - Embedding the requirements of the new Carer's legislation.
+- The approach to the way we deliver and commission care at home services to ensure that services provided are modern, flexible and efficient. - Care home provision in light of the changing needs of current residents and the local population with increased demand for specialist nursing and dementia placements. - Occupational Therapy services and provision of equipment and adaptations. - Self Directed Support. - Embedding the requirements of the new Carers' legislation.

-6.4 Budgets
+6.4 Capital Funding